 This post contains affiliate links.
 If you click one and make a purchase, I earn a small commission at no extra cost to you.
 It helps support the site so I can continue to offer great content to you!
 Read my full disclosure statement.

 We typically start with cutting a strip of fabric and from that strip, we cut our individual pieces for our quilts.
 That second cut is called a sub-cut.
 We are focusing on cutting the strips in this guide.
+Sub cuts can be done in the same manor.

 Cutting with Ruler